 Content Verification Program

 If you often need to remove content and have previously submitted many valid takedown requests, you may be eligible for our Content Verification Program.
 The program gives copyright owners a tool to search for content they believe is infringing and request takedowns for many videos at once.

 If you don’t need to search and remove many videos on an ongoing basis, the copyright takedown webform is the best option.

 Content ID is available to copyright owners with the most complex copyright management needs, such as record labels or movie studios.
 To qualify for Content ID, copyright owners must have previously submitted many valid takedown requests and have the resources to manage Content ID, among other criteria.

 Content ID is a matching system that automatically identifies content that may be infringing.
 When videos are uploaded to YouTube, they’re scanned against a database of files submitted by copyright owners.
 If Content ID finds content that matches one of your works, you can choose actions to take, such as:

 - Block a whole video from being viewed

-- Monetize the video by running ads against it, in some cases sharing revenue with the uploader
+- Monetize the video by running ads against it, sometimes sharing revenue with the uploader

 - Track the video’s viewership statistics

-These actions can be country-specific.
-For example, a video may be monetized in one country, and blocked or tracked in another.
+These actions can be specific to a country/region.
+For example, a video may be monetized in one country/region, and blocked or tracked in another.